api-platform/docs/distribution/index.md

 Start by [downloading the API Platform distribution `.tar.gz` file](https://github.com/api-platform/api-platform/releases/latest), or [generate a GitHub repository from the template we provide](https://github.com/api-platform/api-platform/generate).
 Once you have extracted its contents, the resulting directory contains the API Platform project structure.
 You will add your own code and configuration inside it.

+**Note**: Be careful that if you use the GitHub template, it will be based on the master branch, not on the last stable tag.
+If you want to use the template, verify that there is no problem with the master branch.
+Otherwise prefer, using the download method.

 **Note**: Try to avoid using the `.zip` file, as it may cause potential [permission](https://github.com/api-platform/api-platform/issues/319#issuecomment-307037562) [issues](https://github.com/api-platform/api-platform/issues/777#issuecomment-412515342).

 API Platform is shipped with a [Docker](https://docker.com) setup that makes it easy to get a containerized development